-DUTIES OF PUBLIC OFFICERS
+Duties of Public Officers

-(1) A public officer shall respect and comply with the law and shall conduct himself or herself at all times in a manner which promotes confidence in the integrity of public office.

-(2) A public officer shall acquire such professional competence to enable him or her to perform the functions of his or her office with efficiency.
+- A public officer shall respect and comply with the law and shall conduct himself or herself at all times in a manner which promotes confidence in the integrity of public office. - 2.
+A public officer shall acquire such professional competence to enable him or her to perform the functions of his or her office with efficiency.
 He or she shall dispose promptly of the business of his or her office, shall devote adequate time to his or her duties, be punctual in attending work and expeditious in bringing to a conclusion any matter under his or her attention.
-A public officer shall require his or her staff to observe the same standards.

-(3) A public officer shall not, in the course of his or her official functions and without lawful excuse, do or cause to be done any action which is prejudicial to the rights of any other person.

-(4) In the exercise of his or her duties, a public officer shall avoid nepotism and favouritism.

-(5) A public officer shall not encourage others to convey the impression that they are in a special position to influence him or her.

-(6) A public officer shall take appropriate action with regard to contravention of this Code by members of his or her staff or others subject to his or her control.

-(7) A public officer who does any act prohibited by this Code through an agent shall himself or herself be deemed to have done such act.
+A public officer shall require his or her staff to observe the same standards. - 3.
+A public officer shall not, in the course of his or her official functions and without lawful excuse, do or cause to be done any action which is prejudicial to the rights of any other person. - 4.
+In the exercise of his or her duties, a public officer shall avoid nepotism and favouritism. - 5.
+A public officer shall not encourage others to convey the impression that they are in a special position to influence him or her. - 6.
+A public officer shall take appropriate action with regard to contravention of this Code by members of his or her staff or others subject to his or her control. - 7.
+A public officer who does any act prohibited by this Code through an agent shall himself or herself be deemed to have done such act.

-(8) A public officer who exercises judicial functions shall:

-(a) maintain order and decorum in judicial proceedings before him or her;

-(b) be patient, dignified and courteous to all litigants, witnesses, legal practitioners and others in the exercise of such functions, and shall require similar conduct from his her staff and others subjected to his or her control.

-(c) Abstain from comment about the outcome of any pending or anticipated legal proceedings in any court in The Gambia and require similar abstention from his or her staff and others subject to his or her control;
+- 8. A public officer who exercises judicial functions shall: - a. maintain order and decorum in judicial proceedings before him or her; - b. be patient, dignified and courteous to all litigants, witnesses, legal practitioners and others in the exercise of such functions, and shall require similar conduct from his or her staff and others subject to his or her control; - c. abstain from comment about the outcome of any pending or anticipated legal proceedings in any court in The Gambia and require a similar abstention from his or her staff and others subject to his or her control;